 - Business Partners

-In all cases, aside from life insurance policies for children who are minors, insuring someone else requires consent and and establishing insurable interest.
+Aside from life insurance policies for children who are minors, insuring someone else requires consent and and establishing insurable interest.

 Consent: You cannot take out life insurance on other adults without their permission.